How to frame your prints

 METAL FRAMES

-I really like these metal frames for my prints, which come in several colors (the rose gold is gorgeous!).
+I really like these metal frames for my prints, which come in several colors (the rose gold and bronze are gorgeous!).

 For an 8x8in print, get a 12x12in frame with a mat.